skurhse/bass/README.md

 - The best architectures, requirements, and designs emerge from self-organizing teams.
 - At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

+## Application Security

+### 1. What is OAuth 2.0?

+OAuth 2.0 is is an open standard for authorization and access delegation providing flows for web apps, desktop apps, mobile phones, and IoT devices.

+### 2. What is OAuth scope?

+Scope is a mechanism in OAuth 2.0 to limit an application's access to a user's account.
+An application can request one or more scopes and the access token issued to the application will be limited to the scopes granted.

 ## Application Programming Interfaces

 ### 1. What is [gRPC](https://grpc.io/about/)?